SpenceKonde/megaTinyCore/README.md

 ### [Making a cheap UPDI programmer](MakeUPDIProgrammer.md)

 # megaTinyCore
-Arduino core for the new tinyAVR 0-series and 1-series chips.
+Arduino core for the tinyAVR 0-series and 1-series chips.
 These parts have an improved architecture, with improved peripherals and improved execution time for certain instructions (similar to megaAVR 0-series chips like the ATmega4809 as used on Nano Every and Uno Wifi Rev. 2) in low-cost, small packages of the ATtiny line.
 All of these parts feature a full hardware UART, SPI and TWI interface, and the 1-series parts have a DAC for analog output as well.
 Moreover, these parts are *cheap* - the highest end parts, the 3216 and 3217, with 32k of flash and 2k of SRAM (same as the atmega328p used in Uno/Nano/ProMini!) run just over $1 USD, and under $.90 in quantity - less than many 8k classic AVR ATtiny parts (AVR architecture, at a PIC price).
 All of these parts will run at 20MHz (at 5v) without an external crystal.

 These use a UPDI programmer, not traditional ISP like the classic ATtiny parts did.
 One can be made from a classic AVR Uno/Nano/Pro Mini - see [Making a UPDI programmer](MakeUPDIProgrammer.md).